RobertTalbert/discretecs/MTH 225 Application Analysis Exam 2 solutions and notes.md

 **Inductive step:** Prove that $3^{k+1} < (k+1)!$

-**Analysis of the proposed proof:** The overall logic of this proof is to claim that each individual factor of $n!$ is greater than the corresponding factor in $3^n$, tje
+**Analysis of the proposed proof:** The overall logic of this proof is to claim that each factor of $n!$ is greater, individually, than its corresponding factor in $3^n$, and therefore when multiplying these all together we will get a bigger number for $n!$.
+This approach would work, except for a logic flaw: It claims that the first three factors of $n!$ multiply to $6$ which is indeed greater than $3$, but this fact is irrelevant because

 The proposed proof has a flaw in its logic that makes it incorrect: When looking at the first three factors of $n!$, we do indeed have $1 \cdot 2 \cdot 3$ but those multiply to $6$.
 The proposed proof correctly points out that this is greater than $3$, but this fact is irrelevant.
 The logic of the